FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Laser command
 ++++++++++++++++

-Click the "Laser" icon to enter the Laser command editing interface
+Click the "Laser" icon to enter the Laser command editing interface.

 This command includes three parts: laser command, tracking command and positioning command.
 Before adding this command, please confirm whether the laser tracking sensor in the user peripheral has been configured successfully.
 See Robot Peripherals chapter for details.